landmammal/BJ/README.md

 # BJ
-repl black jack game using boolean logic written in ruby
+repl black jack game using boolean logic, methods and modules. written in ruby